 Many would argue that the same training can be “Cloned” and applied in other fields.
 Experience has shown me this VERY rarely happens because in most cases it can’t and people who are already in the program already invested too much into it, meaning the only way they’ll get out is to get others into the program.

 If you’re looking to build a solid online business, or have a business idea, hobby or passion you want to make money off on the internet, MLM is also NOT where you want to be.

-There is no real substance in MLM programs.
+There is generally very little to no real substance in these programs.
 You are not providing actual value to people.
 You are referring them into a system that then teaches them to refer others into the same system.
 If you can do this with a clean conscience, I can’t stop you, but you have been warned.

 Even if you can truly find an MLM company that provides value and substance to customers in addition to teaching you how to refer others into it, I would still recommend against it because in these companies, there’s 2 things you really need to know:

 1. Their very survival depends on you promoting them so the main emphasis is teaching you how to do it, rather than building your OWN brand.

 2. In online marketing, it is much more difficult to make money through MLM’s than say affiliate marketing which is basically selling people what they want, not trying to sell them an idea.
 It’s what I do and personally recommend.

 With MLM, your success depends on referring people under you, a tactic which from my experience gets a bad rep. It’s almost like trying to do sale’s calls or walking door to door.
 People are not as open to this kind of stuff.